himax25/Performance-Bounceback/README.md

 3. Press <b>B</b> button to Reset the game.
 4. Press <b>Menu</b> button on the right cotroller to Exit the game.

-## new features to add on this Game
+## New features to add on this Game
 1. Local Avatar with Oculus Touch Controllers to play the game.
 2. Recoding the highest score in the local computer.
 ![screenshot](https://github.com/himax25/Performance-Bounceback/blob/master/Screenshots/BallBouncebackGame%20Screenshot1.JPG)